 - Squash and Zucchini: I really like this neutral vegetable for this pasta bake.
 Other vegetables that work well are mushrooms and eggplant.

-How To Make Ricotta and Sausage Baked Ziti
+How To Make Italian Sausage Pasta Bake

 I like to break this recipe into two main parts: preparing the ingredients and assembling the ziti pasta bake.
 I find it's easier to assemble the layered pasta bake when all of the ingredients are ready.